CHTC/Articles/2025-2-27-record-ospool-contributing-institutions.md

 In the past year, 75 institutions contributed to the OSPool, setting a new record for the number of contributors.
 Many new campuses, diverse in size and location, are sharing their computing capacity and contributing their computing resources to help drive innovation and advance open science.

 These campus contributions over the past 12 months have enabled PATh Access Points to complete more than 200M jobs that consumed more than 449K GPU hours and 250M core hours.
-In the past year, these contributions impacted 57 fields of science, 200 projects, and over 500 users.
+In the past year, these contributions impacted 57 fields of science, more than 200 projects, and over 500 users.

 Read [here](https://chtc.cs.wisc.edu/campus-onboarding.html) to learn more about integrating into the OSPool and testimonials from two contributing institutions.